Bilsborrow

 Bilsborrow has a primary school, a post office and local shop, and a fish and chip shop, St Hilda's Church of England church and two public houses, the Roebuck and the White Bull, a canalside tavern Owd Nell's Tavern, a Premier Inn hotel, a canalside lodge, a guest house, and a themed thatched hamlet 'village' with restaurant, hotel and tavern.

 In 2018, John Cross Church of England Primary School celebrated the 300th anniversary of its founding by John Cross, a local Christian benefactor.

 In the former parish is the hamlet of Duncombe.
 In the 1950s there was a large paper mill at Matshead.
 The River Brock is crossed by Walmesley Bridge; it is dated 1883 but looks much older.

+Civil parish

+Bilsborrow was formerly a township in the parish of Garstang, from 1866 Bilsborrow was a civil parish in its own right, on 1 April 2003 the parish was abolished and merged with Myerscough to form "Myerscough & Bilsborrow".
+In 2001 the parish had a population of 410.